awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole
-- *Default:* A new role would be created with least privilege permissions
+- *Default:* A new Role would be created with least privilege permissions

-When passed, the Lambda function would used this role as its execution role.
+The IAM Role used by the Lambda function.

 Additional permissions would be granted to this role such as S3 Bucket permissions.